Aslam Sher Khan: Career

 After the Indian Hockey Federation was suspended in April 2008, Khan was selected to head a new committee created by the Indian Olympic Association to organize hockey in India.
-This panel will work in conjunction with the International Field Hockey Federation.
+This panel works in conjunction with the International Field Hockey Federation.
 The panel also includes Ashok Kumar, Ajit Pal Singh, Zafar Iqbal, and Dhanraj Pillay.

 Political career

 He entered politics and was elected to the 8th Lok Sabha in 1984 as an Indian National Congress candidate from Betul constituency in Madhya Pradesh.
 He contested from Betul constituency again in 1989, but he lost.
 He was re-elected to the 10th Lok Sabha from the same constituency in 1991 but again lost in 1996.

 In 1999, he contested from Bhopal Lok Sabha constituency as a Nationalist Congress Party candidate but lost again.
 In 2009, he contested from Sagar Lok Sabha constituency as a Congress candidate but could not win.

 Personal life

 Aslam Sher Khan obtained a bachelor's degree in science from ia College, Bhopal.
-In October 1981, Aslam married.
-He and his wife have two sons, the younger is a New York Attorney.
+In October 1981, Aslam married and together with his wife, they have two sons, the younger is a New York Attorney.